-Our elected officials and administration considered many factors when setting the School District's 2021 fiscal year budget.
+Our elected officials and administration considered many factors when setting the School District's 2022 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The State foundation allowance is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2021 fiscal year is a super blend of 75 percent of the 2019/2020 blended student count and 25 percent of the blended 10 percent of the February 2020 student count and 90 percent of the September 2020 student count, respectively.
-The 2021 budget was adopted in June 2020, based on an estimated number of students that will be enrolled in September 2020.
+The blended count for the 2022 fiscal year is a blend of 10 percent of the February 2021 student count and 90 percent of the September 2022 student count, respectively.
+The 2022 budget was adopted in June 2021, based on an estimated number of students that will be enrolled in September 2021.
 Approximately 80 percent of total General Fund revenue is from the foundation allowance.
 Under State law, the School District cannot assess additional property tax revenue for general operations.
 As a result, School District funding is heavily dependent on the State's ability to fund local school operations.
 Once the final student count and related per pupil funding is validated, State law requires the School District to amend the budget if actual School District resources are not sufficient to fund original appropriations.